dstekol/AlphaFour/README.md

 # Connect Four Agents (AlphaFour)
-This repository contains a variety of agents capable of playing Connect Four, with skill levels ranging from trivial to extremely formidable.
-The available agents, in order of prowess (and approximate implementation complexity), are:
+This repository contains a variety of agents designed to play Connect Four.
+The available agents, in order of implementation complexity, are:
+- **RandomAgent**: fairly self-explanatory...
+- **AlphaBetaAgent**: performs depth-limited tree search with alpha-beta pruning and a handcrafted evaluation function
+- **MCTSAgent**: performs full-depth Monte-Carlo simulations
-**RandomAgent** (moves randomly), **AlphaBetaAgent** (performs depth-limited tree search), **MCTSAgent** (performs full-depth Monte-Carlo simulations), and, most importantly, **AlphaZeroAgent** (based on the **AlphaZero** reinforcement learning algorithm from DeepMind).
+- (most importantly) **AlphaZeroAgent**: based on the **AlphaZero** reinforcement learning algorithm from DeepMind.

-The AlphaZero implementation includes nearly all of the features described in the paper, such as virtual loss, "multithreaded" (in as much as Python allows) MCTS simulations with GPU buffering, in-episode exploration temperature variation, dirichlet noise, false resignation monitoring, L2 network regularization, symmetry-based data augmentation, etc.
+The AlphaZero implementation includes nearly all of the features described in the paper, such as virtual loss, "multithreaded" (in as much as Python allows) MCTS simulations with GPU buffering to overcome bottlenecks, in-episode exploration temperature variation, dirichlet noise, false resignation monitoring, L2 network regularization, symmetry-based data augmentation, etc.
 Some minor departures have been made due to convenience and resource limitations, with the main caveat being that the agent is not designed to be trained across multiple machines.

 The project exists mainly for the sake of exploring and comparing various gameplay strategies in a context which is reasonably, but not overwhelmingly, complex - however, there is also something to be said for the pleasure of playing against an algorithm that you actually understand.
+The goal is **not** to produce the most perfect/unbeatable Connect Four algorithm possible, as this has already been achieved elsewhere by other (less interesting) techniques.
 One could argue that this code sits squarely at the intersection of research and revelry.
-Feel free to use it for either or both.

-## The Game Implementation
+## Game Implementation
 This repo contains a simple, no-frills implementation of the Connect Four game.
 The current board state can be printed to the command line, and the game object exposes an interface for performing moves and checking whether the game has ended.